WQED's Opioid Initiative

 The heroin and opioids epidemic has been building for years, stemming from the over-prescription of opioid drugs used to treat pain.
 While coroners and medical examiners across Pennsylvania have been compiling grim statistics at an unprecedented rate, a major collaboration is underway to combat this public health crisis, with state lawmakers, law enforcement, medical professionals and advocates joining forces.
-WQED Multimedia takes an in-depth, multiplatform look at the crisis in Western Pennsylvania.
-Our project includes two televised documentaries, digital first content, town hall meetings and social media outreach.
+WQED Multimedia has spent years covering the issue, but in 2016 began a more focused, in-depth, multiplatform look at the crisis in Western Pennsylvania.
+Our project includes televised documentaries, digital first content, broadcast community forums, social media outreach and informational resources.

 "Broken: Women - Families - Opioids"

 A WQED Documentary